eorroe/NodeList.js/README.md

 **NO JOIN METHOD** Completely useless!!

+## New Methods

-**There's most likely other methods that I can't think of right now feedback please!**
+**There's most likely other methods that should exist that I can't think of right now feedback please!**

 # My wish